xiaomeng-huang-study/Docu_Obsidian/3D-Bildverarbeitung/Notiz_Keypoints and Descriptors.md

 - Calculate the distances between the feature vectors and use the most similar feature vectors as corresponding points
 ## 4. Stitching
 - Use a set of 8 corresponding points to define an equation system.
 Solve the equation system to calculate the transformation parameter.
 Use the transformation matrix to align one image into the other image.

+## Anforderung
+Region extraction needs to be repeatable and accurate